Is Wellness a Priority in Your Job Search?

 If you land an interview with a company you think might share your vision of work life balance, find out as much as you can about the company culture.

 Ask each person you meet with about the company’s mission and core values.
 Do you get a feeling that the company's values align with your own?
 Also, observe how employees interact with each other.
+Is there a culture of psychological safety where employees feel comfortable sharing ideas and concerns?
 Ask about how teams collaborate, and how often.
 A company that promotes openness and collaboration is likely to foster more employee engagement and innovation.

 If you’re preparing to take the next step in your career, expand your focus beyond your potential new title and salary.
 Think about how your professional life can improve your personal life, and vice versa.
 The company you work for plays an important role in your daily life — make sure it’s supportive of your health and happiness.